Tag

 Where do I place outdoor security cameras?

 FBI crime data indicates that most (around 55%) home intruders try to get into homes through either the front or back door.
 So, you may want to have your security camera scoping out your doors.
-It’s also a good idea to cover other entry points, like back , that are hidden away where someone could break in without being seen.
+It’s also a good idea to cover other entry points, like back windows, that are hidden away where someone could break in without being seen.

 Where exactly to mount your outdoor cameras, however, depends on your property and your individual needs.
 You may have a shed in the back that contains expensive lawn equipment, for instance, and you might want to place more focus on that area.
 Perhaps your neighborhood has experienced a few break-ins recently, and the intruders typically enter through the garage, so you want to cover your garage area.